Nokesville, Virginia: Demographics

+Nokesville was first listed as a census designated place in the 2000 U.S. census.

+As of the 2021 estimates, there were 601 households, out of which 19.6% had children under the age of 18 living with them, 59.8% were married couples living together, 34.9% had a female householder with no husband present, 16% had a male householder with no wife present.
+The median age was 47.5 years.
+51.6% of the population is male with 48.4% female.

+The median income for a household as seen in the 2020 census was $83,920, and the median income for a family was $164,972.
+Males had a median income of $41,875 versus $27,188 for females.
+The per capita income for the CDP was $53,111 and 12.4% live in poverty.

+Education

 Nokesville is served by four schools in Prince William County.
 The oldest school, Nokesville Elementary was built in 1929 to serve all grades until 1964 when it was lowered to K-5 with the construction of Brentsville District High School.
 In 2014, Nokesville Elementary moved to a new building that was built next to Brentsville District High School on Aden Road.
 This new school is called The Nokesville School and serves a K-8 community.
 The old school was sold and is now a Montessori school.
 Patriot High School is located on Kettle Run Road, and was opened in 2011.
 Built concurrently, next door is T. Clay Wood Elementary School.
 The Nokesville postal delivery area consists of two schools in Fauquier.
 Kettle Run High School and Greenville Elementary are both new schools built on the Fauquier County side of Nokesville.

 Marstellar Middle School is located nearby in Bristow, and middle school students formerly attended this middle school prior to the K–8 school opening.

+Historic sites

 The Lawn, Nokesville Truss Bridge, Brentsville Historic District, Park Gate, and Pilgrim's Rest are listed on the National Register of Historic Places.